Pest Control contractors in

 Frequently Asked Questions

-Oregon requires a Structural Pest Control License through the Oregon Department of Agriculture.
-You must complete a 40-hour training course and pass a written exam covering pest biology, pesticide application, and safety protocols.
+Oregon requires a Structural Pest Control Operator license through the Oregon Department of Agriculture.
+You must pass a written exam and have 2 years experience or complete an approved training program.
+Source: Oregon Department of Agriculture licensing division.

 How much do pest control services cost in Eugene?